What I am and what this is

 Where are you?

-This is what happens with exile, when we are lost;
+This is what happens with exile.

 we reach for the people we love

-and God separates the light from the darkness
+God separates the light from the darkness

 and the haunting begins